Amoclav Suspension

 There have been reports of positive test results using the Bio-Rad Laboratories Platelia Aspergillus EIA test in patients receiving amoxicillin/clavulanic acid who were subsequently found to be free of Aspergillus infection.
 Cross-reactions with non-Aspergillus polysaccharides and polyfuranoses with Bio-Rad Laboratories Platelia Aspergillus EIA test have been reported.
 Therefore, positive test results in patients receiving amoxicillin/clavulanic acid should be interpreted cautiously and confirmed by other diagnostic methods.

-228.5 mg/5 mL & 457 mg/5 mL suspension: Serious and occasionally fatal hypersensitivity (anaphylactoid) reactions have been reported in patients on penicillin therapy.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: Hypersensitivity Reactions: Serious and occasionally fatal hypersensitivity reactions (including anaphylactoid and severe cutaneous adverse reactions) have been reported in patients on penicillin therapy.
 Careful inquiry should be made concerning previous hypersensitivity to penicillins, cephalosporins, or other drugs before initiating therapy with Co-amoxiclav.
-Serious anaphylactoid reactions require immediate emergency treatment with epinephrine.
+Serious anaphylactic reactions require immediate emergency treatment with epinephrine.
 Oxygen, intravenous steroids, and airway management, including intubation, should also be instituted.

-Clostridium difficile-associated diarrhea and colitis have been reported with nearly all antibacterial agents, and may range in severity from mild to life-threatening.
-It is important to consider this diagnosis in patients who present with diarrhea following administration of antibacterial agents.
+Clostridium difficile-associated disease (CDAD): This has been reported with the use of nearly all antibacterial agents, including Co-amoxiclav, and may range in severity from mild diarrhea to fatal colitis.
+It is important to consider this diagnosis in patients who present with diarrhea, or symptoms of colitis, pseudomembranous colitis, toxic megacolon, or perforation of colon subsequent to the administration of any antibacterial agents.
+Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

 During administration of high doses of amoxicillin, it is recommended to maintain adequate fluid intake and urinary output in order to reduce the possibility of crystalluria associated with amoxicillin therapy.